spine/spine.site/app/views/docs/ajax.md

         Photo.fetch()
       }
     });

 Calling fetch will send of an Ajax GET request to your server, and expect a response containing an array of records.
 Once the request has finished, the *refresh* event will be triggered.

 ##Asynchronous UI

 One of Spine's core values is asynchronous UIs.
 In a nutshell, this means that UIs should ideally never block.
 You shouldn't present the user with any 'loading' or 'pending' messages, everything should be pre-loaded in the backend.
-This is in stark contrast to other JavaScript frameworks, which block the UI whenever the user performs an action, like updating a record.
+This is in stark contrast to other older JavaScript frameworks, which block the UI whenever the user performs an action, like updating a record.

 All of Spine's server communication is asynchronous - that is Spine never waits for a response.
 Requests are sent after the operation has completed successfully client-side.
 In other words, a POST request will be sent to the server after the record has successfully saved client-side, and the UI has updated.
 The server is completely de-coupled from the client, clients don't necessarily need a server in order to function.